gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "Aye."
 She yawned suddenly.
 "The first person as mentions boots to you, y'take theirs an' wear them when y' boy goes underneath.
 That's as best I can do."

-"But---I'm sorry, m'lady, I don't understand."
+"But—I'm sorry, m'lady, I don't understand."

 "Y' din't come t' me for understandin'," she snapped.
 "Y' came t' me fra help, and that's m' help.
 First person as mentions boots, an' y' wear 'em into the